Egocentric Activity Recognition and Localization on a 3D Map: Dataset Details

 \section{Dataset Details}

 This section introduces details of our new egocentric video dataset.
-We show additional rendered images of the 3D reconstructions, and present additional qualitative results of the key frame camera registration.
+We present additional qualitative results of the key frame camera registration, and show additional rendered images of the 3D reconstructions from our dataset.
 Finally, we plot the distribution of activity categories in our dataset.

 \textbf{Camera Registration}.\ We provide qualitative results of key frame egocentric camera registration in Fig.\ \ref{fig:registration}.
 Specifically, we use the estimated camera pose to render the egocentric view of the 3D environment.
-When the camera registration fails (\eg insufficient inliers were matched by RANSAC), we assign a dummy result at the world origin, which will result in a completely wrong rendered view of the 3D environment as in the last row of Fig.~\ref{fig:registration}.
+When the camera registration fails (\eg insufficient inliers are matched by RANSAC), we assign a dummy result at the world origin, which will result in a completely wrong rendered view of the 3D environment as in the last row of Fig.~\ref{fig:registration}.
 We also visualize the matched feature points~\cite{alahi2012freak} to help readers better interpret the RANSAC based matching method for camera registration introduced in Sec.\ 4 of the main paper.
 Notably, registering the egocentric camera into a 3D environment based on only images remains a major challenge.
 The motion blur, foreground occlusion, change of illumination, and featureless surfaces in indoor capture are the main failure causing factors of the 2D-to-3D registration.
 To mitigate these failure cases, we only consider camera relocalization using key frames to approximate the ground truth of 3D action locations, and do not model how location might shift over time within the same action.
 Note that, if the entire action clips does not have one robust key frame registration result, we adopt uniform distribution for the 3D action location prior $q(r|x,e)$ during training.

 \textbf{3D Environment Reconstruction}.\ Our dataset captures the 3D reconstructions of three different living rooms using SOTA dense Reconstruction system~\cite{replica19arxiv}.
 We provide more rendered images of the 3D reconstructions in Fig.\ \ref{fig:3Dscene}.